Charestlab/nsddatapaper_rsa/README.md

 Natural Scenes Dataset.
 For more details and tutorials see the repo here: https://github.com/tknapen/nsd_access

+It might be worth familiarising yourself with the Natural Scenes Dataset before you begin too.
+You can do so with the [NSD Data Manual](https://cvnlab.slite.com/app/channels/CT9Fwl4_hc)

 ### first, you need to compute the category labels with

 ```bash